Health and Social Care

 The general entrance requirements to sixth form apply.
 However, it is not necessary to have studied GCSE health & social care, and students will not be disadvantaged if this is the case.

-The course leads to a diploma (equivalent to a two A levels) covering 12 units of study or a foundation diploma (equivalent to one A level) covering 6 units of study.
+The course leads to a diploma (equivalent to a two A levels) covering 12 units of study or a extended certificate (equivalent to one A level) covering 6 units of study.
 Some of the units are assessed through portfolio and some through external examination.
 Grade/s are awarded based on a culmination of all marks over the two years.

 Attendance at between 10 and 20 taught periods per fortnight depending on which course you take.
 Plus, use of non-contact time for study and work placement.